 The North Bristol Post 16 Centre is managed in a federation with Redland Green School.
-The Centre enables a wide and diverse range of course choices and combinations across the two school sites.
-Enrichment activities such as student exchanges, visits, performing arts, maths & computing activities make a significant contribution to learners' enjoyment, achievement and wider personal development.
+The Centre enables wide course choices and combinations across the two school sites, including three languages and a suite of performing arts courses.
+We are also able to build upon specialisms at each site to share provision for courses like Computer Science and Economics.
+We have extensive programmes for personal development, futures and student safety and wellbeing.

-The land and buildings were transferred to the Academy from Bristol City Council who have the right to appoint a Governor
+The land and buildings were transferred to the Academy from Bristol City Council who have the right to appoint a Governor.